 Wait Until You See This Sunflower Pine Cone Wreath

 Today I’m going to show you how I used my plain Pine Cone Wreath as the base for a fabulous Sunflower Pine Cone Wreath!
-Adding the sunflowers really improved on the original design, and that is what turned this into a Felt Flower Wreath Tutorial!
+Adding the sunflowers really improved on the original design, and so a Felt Flower Wreath Tutorial is also included!
+This is one of the many diy wreath ideas you will find here.

 The first thing I did was add my Wood Bead Garland.
 I really like the pop of Blue that it gives!